FHA vs. conventional loans: pros and cons

 Whether you’re a first-time home buyer or looking to refinance, understanding the nuances will affect your wallet and your stress level.
 Let’s keep that last one to a minimum.

-Conventional vs. FHA minimum down payments and credit scores
+Down payments and credit scores

-Both loan types look at your debt-to-income (DTI) ratio because lenders need to know where you stand financially.
+Both loan types look at your DTI ratio because lenders need to know where you stand financially.
 DTI is just an easy way to assess how much money you owe compared to how much you make.
 FHA is a bit more lenient, allowing a higher percentage of your income to go towards debts.

 For conventional loans, lenders generally prefer that you have a DTI of 36% or less.
 In some cases, they may allow DTIs up to 50% but typically not above that.
 The maximum allowable DTI ratio for most conventional mortgages is 50%.
 For a conforming conventional loan, the maximum DTI ratio is 43%.
 However, your income and down payment are also considered, so it never hurts to check with your lender.